Victor Chang: Medical training

-Surgical career
+Cardiothoracic surgery career

-In St Vincent's Hospital, he worked with surgeon Harry Windsor (who had performed Australia's first heart transplant in 1968) and Mark Shanahan.
-The advent of anti-rejection drugs in 1980 made heart transplants more feasible, and Chang lobbied politicians and businessmen to raise funds to establish a heart transplant program at St. Vincent's.
-On 8 April 1984, a team of doctors led by Chang operated on 14-year-old Fiona Coote who became Australia's youngest heart transplant patient.
+At St. Vincent's Hospital, Chang worked with surgeon Harry Windsor, who had performed Australia's first heart transplant in 1968.
+The advent of anti-rejection drugs in 1980 made heart transplants more feasible, and Chang lobbied to raise funds to establish a heart transplant program at St. Vincent's.
+On 8 April 1984, a team of doctors, led by Chang, operated on 14-year-old Fiona Coote, who became Australia's youngest heart transplant patient.

-Between 1984 and 1990, Chang's unit performed over 197 heart transplants and 14 heart-lung transplants.
-The unit had a high rate of success with 90% of those receiving transplants from the unit surviving beyond the first year.
+Between 1984 and 1990, Chang's unit performed over 197 heart transplants and 14 heart–lung transplants.
+The unit had a high rate of success, with 90% of those receiving transplants from the unit surviving beyond the first year.
 In 1986, Victor Chang was appointed a Companion of the Order of Australia (AC) "in recognition of service to international relations between Australia and China and to medical science".

-Concerned about a shortage of organ donors, he arranged financing and assembled a team of scientists, engineers along with a marketing specialist to develop an artificial heart and manufacture inexpensive heart valves.
-Frank Tamru, the heart valve marketing and sales specialist met Dr. Chang in 1980 while working for Shiley the leading US company and based in Singapore.
-Along with engineers Richard Martin and Brij Gupta the group headquartered in Singapore set up facilities in Guangzhou and Sydney to developed mechanical and tissue heart valves called the St. Vincent's Heart Valves, which were widely implanted throughout Asia.
-The company, Pacific Biomedical Enterprises Ltd was the first in Asia to produce heart valves for Asian patients made by Asian workers.
-Chang and his team also made significant progress on the design of an artificial heart.
-His research projects ended with his death.
+Concerned about a shortage of organ donors, Chang led the assembly of a team of scientists, engineers, and marketing specialists to develop an artificial heart and manufacture inexpensive heart valves.
+In 1980, he met Frank Tamru, who acted as a marketing and sales specialist, while he worked for Shiley Laboratories in Singapore.
+Together with engineers Richard Martin and Brij Gupta, Chang and Tamru founded Pacific Biomedical Enterprises Ltd., which is headquartered in Singapore and set up facilities to develop mechanical and tissue heart valves, called St. Vincent's Heart Valves, in Guangzhou and Sydney.
+The valves were widely used throughout Asia.

 Death

 On the morning of 4 July 1991, Chang was shot twice in the head in a failed extortion attempt.
-His body was found slumped in the gutter next to his Mercedes-Benz 500SL in the Sydney suburb of Mosman.
+His body was found slumped in the gutter next to his Mercedes-Benz 500 SL in the Sydney suburb of Mosman.
+Two Malaysian men, Chew Seng (Ah Sung) Liew and Choon Tee (Phillip) Lim, picked Chang at random from a magazine featuring Asians who had "made it good" in Australia.
+They ran their Toyota Corolla into Chang's vehicle, forcing him to pull over.
+After getting into an argument with Chang, who refused to give them money, Liew fired the fatal shots.
+The first shot entered near the right cheek and exited below the right ear while the fatal second, fired from point-blank range, entered the right temple and passed through the brain.
+Police investigators initially suspected the involvement of Triad syndicates but later concluded the killing was an amateur act.